Deep Research and Deep Thinking

 When the AI Uses Deep Research

-The AI automatically decides to use Deep Research for questions that require broad investigation:
+By default (Auto mode), the AI decides to use Deep Research for questions that require broad investigation:

 - Market research and competitive analysis